BuddyForms/BuddyForms-Moderation/readme.txt

 3. **Button Logic in the Front-end edit Screen**

 == Changelog ==
+= 1.4.8 - 21 Aug 2020 =
+* Code improvement to make the plugin more compatible with BuddyForms.

 = 1.4.7 - 24 Jun 2020 =
 * Improving the code.
 * Added the approve status to be included in the list of entries.